GWesley/auto_localize/README.md

 the default origin is english

-# how to add more language
+# how to add more languages
 update `LanguageCodes.txt` to add or remove support languages

-# how to translate only non-translated lines
+# how to translate only missing translations
-To translate only the lines that have not been translated already, you need to specify a path to a root directory with existing translations (that contain directories such as `fr.lproj` etc):
+To translate only the strings that have not been translated already, you need to specify the path to the root directory where existing translations reside (i.e. which contains directories such as `fr.lproj` etc):

-`python3 translate.py -d PATH_TO_EXISTING_TRANSLATIONS`
+`python3 translate.py -d ~/path/to/app/resources`

 This will then ignore translating any line that already exists.

 # how to enable verbose printing
+This will print additional information as it translates.
 `python3 translate.py -v`